xcodeGroup3Project/Group-Project/README.md

 **Required Must-have Stories**

-* Users can make a workout plan
+* Users can track a workout plan
 * Users can record their meal plans
 * Users document their sleep